MandyPandax3/Terraform/README.md

 # Terraform

-This repository contains the base files for a Production VPC that is setup to create EC2 instances from Autoscaling groups using Terraform.
+This repository contains the base files for a Production VPC that is setup to create EC2 instances from Autoscaling groups in a secure VPC (private subnets that are sitting behind Bastion hosts) using Terraform.

 Includes: